skip to main content skip to search skip to footer skip to accessibility statement

 In England, admission differ by age band and deprivation.
 Hospital admission rates for drug-related mental and behavioural disorders, are highest amongst 25 to 34 year olds.
 For admission for drug poisoning, the highest is amongst 35 to 44 year olds.
 Despite this, the 55 to 64 years old category has seen the largest percentage increase in both drug admission types since 2012/13.
 Admissions for drug poisoning were almost 5 times more likely in the most deprived areas compared to the least and for drug-related mental and behavioural disorder admissions, this was 8 times more likely in the most deprived (NHS Digital- hospital admissions).

 For Southampton, hospital admissions due to substance use is only available for young people aged 15 to 24.
-Up until 2013/14 to 2015/16, Southampton has been statistically similar to England and had been steadily rising at a similar rate.
-Southampton reached its peak rate per 100,000 of 113.0 in 2015/16 to 2017/18 and was significantly higher than England (87.2 per 100,000).
-Southampton has since been decreasing in line with England’s trend however remaining significantly higher than England.
-In 2020/21 to 2022/23, Southampton’s rate was 83.9 per 100,000, the lowest it’s been since 2011/12 to 2013/14.
+From 2013/14 to 2015/16, Southampton was statistically similar to England and rose at a similar rate.
+Southampton reached a peak rate of 113.0 per 100,000 in 2015/16 to 2017/18, significantly higher than England (87.2 per 100,000).
+Southampton rates have decreased in line with England’s trend, while remaining significantly higher than England.
+In 2021/22 to 2023/24, Southampton’s rate was 67.0 per 100,000, the lowest it’s been since 2009/10 to 2011/12.

-At sub-city level, Freemantle ward has the highest admissions with a rate of 247.6 per 100,000 in 2020/21 to 2022/23, significantly higher than the Southampton average of 67.4 per 100,000.
-By England deprivation the 20% most deprived areas of Southampton have the highest rate of admissions (94.1 per 100,000).
+At sub-city level, Freemantle ward has the highest admissions with a rate of 328.2 per 100,000 in 2020/21 to 2022/23, significantly higher than the Southampton average of 80.1 per 100,000.
+By England deprivation, the 20% most deprived areas of Southampton have the highest rate of admissions (113.3 per 100,000).

-For drug poisoning admissions, Southampton in 2022/23 is the second highest amongst ONS comparators with a rate of 31.0 per 100,000, also higher than England (17.0).
+For drug poisoning admissions, Southampton in 2023/24 is the 4th highest amongst CIPFA comparators with a rate of 26.4 per 100,000, also significantly higher than England (17.5 per 100,000).
 At a sub-city level, Freemantle has the highest admissions with a rate of 70.9 per 100,000, significantly higher than the Southampton average of 33.4 per 100,000 during the period of 2020/21 to 2022/23.

 Drugs dashboard